elliemcavoy/zolsha-order-online/README.md

 <li>USER PROFILE</li>
 <li>CHECK DINING AVAILABILITY</li>
 <li>COMPLETE DINING RESERVATION</li>
+<li>CANCEL DINING RESERVATION</li>
 <li>RESTAURANT DASHBOARD</li>
 </ol>
 <br>
 <h2 id="new-features"><u>Features Left to Implement</u></h2>

 <ol>
-<li>Automatically deleting and removing past dining reservations from the database and therefore from the user profile as well.</li>
+<li>Automatically delete and remove past date dining reservations from the database and therefore from the user profile as well.</li>
-<li>Create an 'address book' of the restaurants customers who have previously ordered or booked a table and only gice access to the admin user.</li>
+<li>Create an 'address book' of the restaurants customers who have previously ordered or booked a table and only give access to the admin user.</li>
 <li>Add additional functionality to the Restaurant Dashboard to allow the restaurant owner to contact customers by email directly from the dashboard.</li>
+<li>Add an additional view to the user profile to allow the user to amend their dining reservation directly from their profile.</li>
 </ol>